liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 ### Configuring Bundle URL

-The bundle URL points to the @product@ version you want workspace to download.
+The bundle URL points to the @sharepoint@ version you want workspace to download.
-When initiating this step, your workspace's Bundle URL property is updated to the latest release of @product-ver@.
+When initiating this step, your workspace's Bundle URL property is updated to the latest release of @sharepoint-ver@.

 For more information on configuring a workspace's bundle URL, see the [Adding a Liferay Bundle to Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/adding-a-liferay-bundle-to-liferay-workspace)